 Eric E. Bouhassira, Ph.D.

 Dr. Eric E. Bouhassira joined the Albert Einstein College of Medicine in 1990.
-He began studying human embryonic stem cells in 2001 and was the organizing force behind the three-year, $3 million grant for human embryonic stem cell r-research that Einstein received from the National Institutes of Health in 2005.
+He began studying human embryonic stem cells in 2001.
 He is director of the medical school's Center for Human Embryonic Stem Cell Research and professor of medicine and of cell biology.
-Dr. Bouhassira's research focuses on developing hematopoietic (blood forming) stem cells that can differentiate into red cells, T cells, platelets, and all other cell types that comprise blood.
+Dr. Bouhassira's research focuses on developing hematopoietic (blood forming) stem cells that can differentiate into red blood cells, T cells, platelets, and all other cell types that comprise blood.
 This work could potentially aid patients needing transfusions and also save lives by expanding the immunology diversity of hematopoietic stem cells available for transplant.
+Dr. Bouhassira is also interested in epigentic regulation in the erythoid and hematopoeitic lineag with a focus on DNA replication and DNA methylation.
 Dr. Bouhassira received his B.S., M.S., and Ph.D. degrees from the Université Pierre et Marie Curie in Paris, France.
 Dr. Bouhassira also holds the Ingeborg and Ira Rennert Chair in Stem Cell Biology and Regenerative Medicine.

 Current Clinical Protocols